 On the assets side, 'loans' include, besides performing loans, bad debts and reverse repos.
-'Bad debts' are those whose full repayment is uncertain because the debtors are insolvent (even when this has not been judicially ascertained) or in a substantially similar situation.
 The item 'securities other than shares' includes unlisted debt securities and debt securities held to maturity.
 Listed own shares belonging to the trading portfolio are reported at the fair value of the last trading day of the month the report refers to; other own securities are indicated at their book value; before 2008 the series is partially estimated.
 The value of securities is given net of short sales.
 'Equity holdings' are stated gross of the corresponding provisions for write-downs.
 The item 'fixed assets' includes movables, buildings, fixed assets to be leased prior to letting and intangible fixed assets, and starting from January 2019, due to the entry into force of the international accounting standard IFRS 16, the operational lease assets.

 On the liabilities side, 'deposits' comprise overnight deposits, deposits with agreed maturity and redeemable at notice, and repurchase agreements.
 Overnight deposits include banker's drafts but not tied accounts.
 Deposits with agreed maturity include certificates of deposit, tied accounts and tied savings deposits; they also include the issue of subordinated loans.
 Deposits redeemable at notice include free savings deposits and, as of the data for October 2007, the various forms of CDP postal deposits.
 Since June 2010, pursuant to the convention introduced by Regulation ECB/2008/32, deposits include in the item 'deposits with agreed maturity of more than two years' those 'related to operations of loan sales', i.e. the proceeds of securitizations and other loan transfers used to fund 'assets that have been sold but are still recognized on the balance sheet'.
 Table 1.5 (code TSC20200) gives separate information for this series, and it is therefore possible to subtract it from total deposits.
-The 'debt securities issued' are recorded at face value; they include the issue of subordinated liabilities.
 From December 2000 onwards the time series includes reverse convertibles among the securities issued with maturity up to two years.
-As of December 2011, the item 'debt securities issued' include those issued with a state guarantee under Decree Law 201/2011.
-Up to November 2017, the item 'debt securities issued' included own debt securities issues bought back.
+As of December 2011, the item 'debt securities issued' included own debt securities issues bought back.